krishaamer/green-filter-research/research/methodology.md

 | ESG                     |                |      |
 | B Corp                  |                |      |

 -   “research for design”. design research is about expanding opportunities and exploration

--   @ranywayzResearchDesign2016
+-   RanYwayZ (2016)

--   @mehmetaydinbaytasKindsDesignResearch2020
+-   Mehmet Aydın Baytaş (2020)

--   @047WordCreative
+-   “047:: The "R Word" in Creative Tech” (n.d.)

--   @KindsDesignResearch
+-   “(5) 3 Kinds of Design Research: Research for / into / Through Design - YouTube” (n.d.)

--   @QualitativeVsQuantitative
+-   “(5) Qualitative Vs. Quantitative UX Research - YouTube” (n.d.)

--   @WhenUseWhich
+-   “(5) When to Use Which UX Research Method - YouTube” (n.d.)

--   @GreatUXResearch
+-   “(5) Great UX Research for Non-Researchers \| Steve Portigal \| Awwwards San Francisco - YouTube” (n.d.)

--   @ErikaHallDesign
+-   “(5) Erika Hall: Design Research Done Right - YouTube” (n.d.)

 -   online/offline ethnographic participant observation At this stage in the research, the central concept being studied is defined generally as user expectations for a sustainable investment app.

 -   What are my hypotheses?